devlinmorrow/httpServer/README.md

   Further, in the ConnectionManager class, the 'respondTo' method has two responsibilities: generating a response to the request and logging.
 I would expect this issue to be eliminated by the use of a more sophisticated logging system.

+* **Error Handling**
+I have not had a lot of experience with error handling and mostly have thrown errors.
+Given more time, I would like to research how to handle errors better.

 * **Threading**
 Currently my httpServer class makes a new ConnectionManager (the class which generates the